Published at

 // Global error: Oh no!, lineno: 10

-The global error handler is triggered so that your library users can handle and monitor exceptions.
-That's great, but the thrown exception blows up and stops the loop, too.
+The global error handler is triggered, and your library users can handle and monitor exceptions.
+Great!
+But the thrown exception blows up and stops the loop.
 The third function is not running.

 Let's add exception handling using try/catch: